Baby development: how it happens

 - doesn’t move or use both arms and/or legs

-- can’t hold his head up by the time he’s reached 3-4 months
+- can’t hold their head up by the time they’re 3-4 months old

 - isn’t sitting well by 10 months

-- doesn’t want to stand up, even if you support him, by 12 months.
+- doesn’t want to stand up, even with support, by 12 months.

 Social, emotional and communication signs